 The sound of a broody hen who has been disturbed can shatter glass.
 My Buff Orpington, April, was sitting on hatching eggs, warning me not to get any closer to her precious cargo.
 I complied at the risk of having a hole pecked into my hand by her beak.

 There are few sounds sweeter than a mother hen communicating with her chicks.
 In this video, 1-week-old chicks out for a stroll with their mother chat happily, oblivious to any potential dangers.
 Meanwhile their mother, Mabel, a Black Copper Marans, can be heard clucking softly to them, encouraging them to stay together and within a safe distance of her.

 These chickens are enjoying a spa day in the run, dust bathing and muttering contentedly.
 I suspect this is the chicken equivalent of gossiping at the hair salon.
 As Rachel seeks out her place in the Sand Salon, the pecking order is painfully reinforced by quick pecks from a higher-ranking flock member, eliciting overly dramatic screeches from Rachel.

 These are the sounds of happy baby chicks, playing in the sandbox together:

-she struggles to walk for the first time on her malformed legs.
+One of these 2-day-old chicks is being treated for spraddle leg; she can be heard making semi-frantic, high-pitched chirping sounds as she struggles to walk for the first time on her malformed legs.
 Meanwhile, her siblings can be seen cheering her on as

 they pick up and drop food, encouraging her to walk to it.